Decron/Whitebox-Code-GPT/README.md

 AI models can accelerate a developer's abilities by suggesting improvments and providing context about technical details.
 A key flaw however is that they are not continuously up to date on best practices for every domain.
 Because of this, all models have blind spots that limit their full potential.
 This project aims to combat those flaws by creating knowledge files and instructions that are purpose-designed to fill the gaps of a model's knowledge.

 1. Purpose and Functionality<br>
-How does it work: The latest generation of multimodal LLM models have the capacity to parse through massive files that would typically overwhelm its context window.
+expanded context: The latest generation of multimodal LLM models have the capacity to parse through massive files that would typically overwhelm its context window.
 If information is structured correctly, this can vastly increase the amount of knowledge availible to a model when working in a known field.<br><br>
 Specialization: Each knowledge file is dedicated to a particular entity or topic, providing in-depth information about it.
 This could include historical data, technical specifications, or any relevant details.<br><br>
 Integration with GPT: These files are designed to be integrated into the GPT model's existing knowledge base, augmenting its ability to generate accurate and contextually relevant responses about the specific entities.<br><br>
 Content Organization: Information within these files is usually organized in a hierarchical or relational manner, allowing the model to understand the connections between different pieces of data.<br><br>